Continuous-time reinforcement learning for optimal switching over multiple regimes: Introduction

 Let us also briefly compare the present work with three recent related studies. \cite{denkert2025control} introduced a control randomization method without entropy regularization in continuous-time RL with the application to optimal switching problems.
 They developed an Actor-Critic policy gradient algorithm that alternately learns the value function and the optimal intensity policy.
 In contrast, our paper propose a different randomization approach for the optimal switching problem, utilizing the generator matrix of a CTMC and incorporating entropy regularization to encourage the exploration.
 A key advantage of our formulation is that the optimal policy depends explicitly on the value function itself, without requiring any of its derivatives.
 This allows us to parameterize both the policy and the value function using the same set of parameters.
 More recently, \cite{dai2025reinforcement} developed a RL approach to identify arbitrage strategies in stock index futures.
 Following the randomization method in \cite{dong2024randomized}, they randomized the switching times in \cite{dai2025reinforcement} using the Cox processes and formulated the problem as an optimal switching problem with three regimes where the state process is independent of the regimes.
 In comparison, we consider an exploratory framework for a more general multi-regime optimal switching problem, where the state process dynamics can also depend on the regime states.
 Furthermore, we rigorously establish the convergence of the policy iterations with an explicit convergence rate and also show the convergence as the entropy regularization vanishes.
 Finally, our work differs from \cite{cao2025two}, which studied a randomization scheme for impulse control problems characterized by fixed points of compound operators combining regularized nonlocal and stopping operators.
 In contrast, our distinct exploratory formulation leads to the study of PDE system instead of a single PDE problem, for which we need to develop some delicate analysis for the system of equations to deduce some desired convergence results.

 The remainder of this paper is organized as follows.
 Section \ref{sec:classical} reviews the classical optimal switching problem and presents preliminary results on viscosity solutions to the associated system of HJB variational inequalities.
 Section \ref{sec:exploratory} introduces the exploratory formulation of the optimal switching problem, providing a regularity analysis of the value function and the characterization of the optimal policy.
-Section \ref{sec:convergence} establishes both policy improvement and the convergence result of the policy iteration.
-Moreover, the convergence behavior of the exploratory solution as the temperature parameter vanishes is also discusses therein.
+Section \ref{sec:convergence} establishes the policy improvement and the convergence result of policy iterations.
+Moreover, the convergence of the exploratory solution as the temperature parameter vanishes is also discusses therein.
 Section \ref{sec:algorithm} develops a reinforcement learning algorithm that implements the martingale-based policy evaluation and the previous policy iteration, accompanied by an error analysis for the proposed algorithm.
-Finally, Section \ref{sec:numerical} presents some numerical examples demonstrating the satisfactory performance of our proposed RL algorithm.
+Finally, Section \ref{sec:numerical} presents some numerical examples demonstrating the very satisfactory performance of our RL algorithm.

 \ \\ {\bf Notations.}\quad We specify the following list of notations for the rest of this paper. \begin{itemize} \item $\R^n$ denotes the $n$-dimensional Euclidean space.
 For all $x=(x_1,\cdots,x_n),y=(y_1,\cdots,y_n)\in\R^n$, we denote by $\cdot$ the scalar product and by $|\cdot|$ the Euclidean norm: